When building a new custom home in Maryland, there are two general options for the slope of the roof.

 Ultimately, the decision will depend on your personal preferences and budget.

-If you want to discuss a multi-generational home on one our our building lots or your lot here is a link to schedule a New Home Strategy Call.
+If you want to discuss a multi-generational home on one of our building lots or your lot, here is a link to schedule a New Home Strategy Call.

 We’ll answer all your new home questions during this call, including: